ychili/galleries/docs/Manual.rst

 If *search_term* is not given then all galleries in the input are printed.

-**query** supports unformatted output and two methods of formatted output.
+**query** supports a number of output modes.
+Pre-defined output formats can be toggled with the ``--format`` option.
-Unformatted output mode prints galleries as the CSV rows appear in the input, plus fieldname headers.
+The default is unformatted output, printing galleries as the CSV rows appear in the input, including fieldname headers.
 Rich formatted output mode, selected by ``--format=rich``, uses the `Rich`_ terminal text formatting library to display the output as a table.